Hundreds gather to stare at Regina construction site hole and say 'wow' like Owen Wilson | CBC News

 Local resident Paula Krasiun-Winsel was so unimpressed with the gaping hole that she organized an event through Facebook titled, "We all stare at the Capital Pointe Hole and say 'wow' like Owen Wilson."

-When hundreds showed up to do just that, the advocate said it was for more than she'd expected.
+When hundreds showed up to do just that, the advocate said it was far more than she'd expected.

 "When I originally came up with the idea for the event, I was hoping it would just be me and a couple of friends with this inside joke and it ended up being a thing where people that I didn't even know showed up," she told CBC.
 "I think I was able to engage people that normally wouldn't be engaged with civil action.